-- All self-consumption Assistants, Hub-1 to Hub-4, need to be loaded into each unit in the system. - PV Inverter Assistant needs to be loaded into each unit in the system. - The VE.Bus BMS and the Two-Signal BMS support Assistant also need to be loaded in each unit in the system.
+- If you are using a self-consumption assistant, such as ESS, Hub-1 to Hub-4, the assistant will need to be loaded into each unit in the system individually. - PV Inverter Assistant needs to be loaded into each unit in the system. - The VE.Bus BMS and the Two-Signal BMS support Assistant also need to be loaded in each unit in the system.